 Stay Away From Edges…But Not Too Far

-With the average Class A RV has a height of about 13 feet.
-While that’s not exactly the Empire State Building, a fall from that height is going hurt.
-So it’s always best practice to not get too close to the edge.
+The average Class A RV has a height of about 13 feet, and while that’s not exactly the Empire State Building, a fall from that height is going to hurt.
+So it’s always best practice to not get too close to the edge of your rig.

-But on the other side of things, the edge is where the roof is strongest since it’s closer to the support from the wall.
+On the other side of things, however, the edge is where the roof is strongest since it’s closer to the support from the wall.
 The middle of your RV’s roof can actually be the weakest area since it doesn’t have the support of the walls.
 You’ll want to carefully find a good balance between the areas when you’re on the roof.

 While this is obviously a concern when cleaning with soapy water, you also need to watch out for the morning mist that can make a roof surprisingly slippery.
 It’s also worth noting that fiberglass roofs tend to be a bit more slippery than rubber.